 More willingness to engage with IVR.
 Higher initial adoption of IVR, including by those with fewer technical skills, along with increased IVR containment, keeping calls within the automated system rather than demanding to speak with a live agent.

 Better caller experiences.
-Higher user satisfaction due to quicker resolutions, shorter wait times, better information accuracy, lower levels of frustration, and more trust in both the contact center and the agency itself.
+Higher user satisfaction due to quicker resolutions, shorter wait times, better information accuracy, lower levels of frustration and more trust in both the contact centre and the agency itself.

 Improved results.
 More likelihood of future self-service usage and, with more user familiarity with and confidence in automation-aided information, increased opportunities for first-call resolution within the IVR system.

-In the face of the current crisis, government leaders have had to reevaluate how they connect with their stakeholders, customers, and the people they serve.
-They are faced with the critical issues of how government digital contact center employees provide quality customer experiences, where contact center employees work, and how digital channels can be used to support the increase in call center volume.
-Government and public sector leaders must make swift, insight-informed decisions to support their digital contact center employees while helping people connect to the critical services and benefits they need.
+In the face of the current crisis, government leaders have had to reevaluate how they connect with their stakeholders, customers and the people they serve.
+They are faced with the critical issues of how government digital contact centre employees provide quality customer experiences, where contact centre employees work and how digital channels can be used to support the increase in call centre volume.
+Government and public sector leaders must make swift, insight-informed decisions to support their digital contact centre employees while helping people connect to the critical services and benefits they need.